Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 **source**

 ID of the [source] control that provides the data for download.
+Required unless the **linkToDataGrid** option is specified.

+**linkToDataGrid**

+If specified, uses a dataGrid control to obtain the source and columns configuration.

+**caption**

+Button caption.
+Defaults to "Download" but will be translated.

+**title**

+Button title.
+Defaults to "Run the download" but will be translated.

 **aggregation**

-simple|composite
+When downloading aggregated data set to `simple` for nested terms aggregations or `composite` for composite aggregations.

+When using aggregations, set `@columnsTemplate` to blank to disable the default, then use the `@addColumns` option to configure the columns in the download.

 **attachToId**